ChaDolI/HighD_Preprocessing/README.md

 ## Author  : Cha Jong Hyun, Master`s course in Ajou University Autonomous Control Laboratory
 ## Contact : chadoli@ajou.ac.kr

+##### This repository is to add yaw to highD data set and plot the result or make video of the result.
 highD is a German Drone dataset with trajectory information on German highway.
 You can access the dataset with non-commercial use by sending a request to "https://www.highd-dataset.com/"
 Also you can get highD tools at "https://github.com/RobertKrajewski/highD-dataset"